jvyden420/bobpony.org/_posts/2018-07-16-The8DollarPC.md

   <source src="https://cdn.discordapp.com/attachments/251863047587627008/468454761239281664/20180716123023.MP4" type="video/mp4">
 Your browser does not support the video tag.
 </video>
-After trying out Windows 10 on this machine, I've felt this machine was more suited for Windows XP considering the sticker on the machine itself says "Designed for Windows XP", even though Windows 10 was able to be installed...
-It felt very slow to use even though the machine has an SSD, mainly during on startup the OS uses like 100% of the cpu for a few minutes then it would calm down.
+After trying out Windows 10 on this machine, I've felt this machine was more suited for Windows XP considering the sticker on the machine itself says "Designed for Windows XP", even though Windows 10 could be installed...
+It felt very slow to use even though the machine has an SSD, mainly during on startup the OS uses like 100% of the CPU for a few minutes then it would calm down.
 Also, it's a huge potato to game in Windows 10 even with "Game Mode" turned on.
 After experiencing the Windows 10 on the machine.
 I've felt it was time to downgrade back to good old Windows XP and see the huge difference in performance.
 The performance of Windows XP was huge and played games a ton better than Windows 10 with "Gaming Mode", what a pure joke on this machine.
 Also, Windows XP was a ton more snapper than Windows 10 especially since it doesn't use a ton of the CPU when starting up.
 Overall, this machine is very worth it for a retro gaming PC and maybe a game server too since I've used this pc for a bit when I was playing Half-Life 2 Deathmatch with my friends last night.

 ![Windows XP Media Center](https://i.imgur.com/a48Pz3Z.jpg "Windows XP Media Center")
 <a name="issues"></a>